Tarik-Sivac/Data-Science-Salary-Analysis-Project/README.md

     jupyter notebook
     ```

-## Results and Findings
+### Results and Findings

-### Average Salaries Over The Last Two Years and Prediction for Next Year
+## Average Salaries Over The Last Two Years and Prediction for Next Year
-- Salaries for Data Scientists in the last two years have increased significantley
+- Salaries for Data Scientists in the last two years have increased significantly
-- The average salary in the year 2025 is expected to be $164,335.16 which is a 19,996.91 increase from 2024 to 2025
+- The average salary in the year 2025 is expected to be $164,335.16, which is a 19,996.91 increase from 2024 to 2025

+## Correlation between Salary and Remote Ratio
+During the Covid year, remote employees earned double compared to those without remote work.
+The salary gap between fully remote and non-remote employees has narrowed in recent years, while hybrid workers are paid significantly less.

-### Impact of Company location on Pay
+##Impact of Company Size on Salaries
-- As expected, salaries in Western countries were the biggest, the United States of America being the overall highest-paying country

-###
+-Employees at large companies earn more than those at small or medium-sized companies.

+##Top-paying Job Titles
+- The highest-paying job titles are in Management ($185,209.95), followed closely by Machine Learning roles ($182,589.46).

+###Technical Skills Used:
+- Programming Language: Python
+- Data Manipulation and Analysis: Pandas
+- Data Visualization: Matplotlib
+- Machine Learning: Scikit-learn (model selection, linear regression, model evaluation)